retrohax/hiterm/README.md

  hiterm> open telehack.com
  .zrun aquarium
 ```
+1. This is a special case where *adm3a-ansi* is not a valid TERMINFO terminal type, the *-ansi* is added to let HITERM know to use the ANSI emulator.
-Note that this is DEC ANSI not BBS ANSI.
+2. Note that this is DEC ANSI not BBS ANSI.